bayesmendel/penetrance/README.md

 There are a few ways in which a user can specify how the estimation approach is run.
 Available options are:

-- `pedigree`: A data frame containing the pedigree data in the required format.
-It should include the following columns:
+- `pedigree`: A list of data frames, where each data frame contains one pedigree in the required format.
+Each data frame should include the following columns:
   - `PedigreeID`: A numeric value representing the unique identifier for each family.
 There should be no duplicated entries.
   - `ID`: A numeric value representing the unique identifier for each individual.
 There should be no duplicated entries.
   - `Sex`: A numeric value where `0` indicates female and `1` indicates male.
 Unknown sex needs to be coded as `NA`.